Stocks struggle as airlines, department stores weigh

-U.S. stocks fell Thursday as big department store chains and airlines weighed on major indexes and investors worried about the economic effects of what is now the second-longest partial government shutdown in history.
+U.S. stocks struggled Thursday to extend their four-session winning streak as shares of big department store chains and airlines weighed on major indexes.

 Continue Reading Below